django/deps/draft/simplified-routing-syntax.rst

 Implementation tasks
 ====================

-The following independant tasks can be identified:
+The following independent tasks can be identified:

 * Implement the ``converters`` argument.
 This adds the low-level API support for type coercion.
 Ensure that lookups perform type coercion, and